 If you’re the dad or mom who is trying to follow the American Academy of Pediatrics guidelines to put your baby to sleep on her back, but she flips to her stomach, this is for you.
 Back sleeping reduces the risk of SIDS and having a breathable mattress can help too.
 The Newton Baby mattress is made mostly of air.
 Yet it’s firm enough for babies.

 The polymer inside the cover is a texture kind of like ramen noodles.
-Your infant can breath through all of the layers.
+Your infant can breathe through all of the layers.
 Even the waterproof mattress protector from Newton is breathable.
 So if you’re watching to make sure she’s still breathing and can’t sleep well worrying about her, this mattress is incredible.
 I’ve tested it.
 It’s breathable.
 More than any other baby mattress I’ve tested that says it’s breathable.

 I think every parent should be aware of this mattress and consider it.
 This mattress lasts forever and you can literally hose it off inside.
 So it’s very sanitary and you can feel confident that the cover isn’t going to tear and have to be thrown away after one baby.
 It will last through all your kids, or you can gift it to a friend when you’re finished.

 We have an air purifier that also has a sound machine.
 I set my daughter’s favorite lullaby for 30 minutes after I tuck her in.
 She requests it and she’s not a little kid anymore – she’s 9 years old.
-When she was a toddler, we one of those projectors that played music and projects stars onto the ceiling.
+When she was a toddler, we were one of those projectors that played music and projects stars onto the ceiling.
 Now, I like that the air is being cleaned as she falls asleep.

 For infants, I used the baby straightjacket – aka, swaddle.
 The kind with velcro so they don’t wiggle out of them.
-They’re used to being inside the warm, protective and tight spot inside the womb.
+They’re used to being inside the warm, protective, and tight spot inside the womb.
 They can flail their arms and wake themselves.
 A swaddle ensures that they’re tucked in and feel secure.
 There are warmer swaddles for winter and swaddles made of lighter material for summer.
-Since the American Academy of Pediatrics recommends not having loose blankets, I like knowing baby will stay warm all night.
+Since the American Academy of Pediatrics recommends not having loose blankets, I like knowing the baby will stay warm all night.

 Being too cold can definitely affect sleep.
 Rather than heating the whole house and others getting too warm, we opt to just heat the bed.